 This is a direct consequence of a strict underwriting policy.
 The guidelines are so strict that most people are not likely to meet them and are not likely to get the lowest possible rates, which are usually reserved for preferred, low-risk consumers.

 If you are young and in the best shape of your life, you are likely to meet their guidelines, in which case you can get the best possible rates.

 Lack of Variable Universal Life Policies

 State Farm only offers traditional universal life policies, in which the cash value earns a moderate rate of interest.
 It does not offer variable universal life policies, in which the growth rate of the cash value portion is tied to the performance of the stock market and can be used as an investment vehicle.

 Is State Farm the Right Choice for You?

 State Farm is financially stable, offers a wide collection of policies, is known for its customer service, and allows you to convert term policies into permanent policies without undergoing a second medical exam.
-Its products are second to none in terms of the coverage offered and the flexible terms and conditions.
+Its products are second to none in terms of coverage offered and flexible terms.